john-yuan/brew-switch-origin/README.md

 # Add the execute bits to the script
 chmod +x brew-switch-origin.sh

-# Check the current
+# Check the current one
 ./brew-switch-origin.sh check

-# Switch to ustc mirror.
+# Switch to ustc mirror
 ./brew-switch-origin.sh use ustc

 # Switch back to github